 Some Windows errors are very commonly encountered.
 You may encounter them every once in a while.
 One such error you may encounter while opening a .exe file is: Windows cannot access the specified device, path or file, You may not have the appropriate permissions to access the item.

-This error message can be related to files like svchost.exe, regsvr.exe, spoolsv32.exe, taskmgr.exe, sys.exe, rundll.exe, explorer.exe, csrss.exe, winupdate.exe or even any .exe program file of software you may have installed on your Windows computer.
+This error message can be related to files such as svchost.exe, regsvr.exe, spoolsv32.exe, taskmgr.exe, sys.exe, rundll.exe, explorer.exe, csrss.exe, winupdate.exe, or any .exe program file installed on your Windows computer.

-Maybe these system files have got corrupted due to malicious infections and maybe your antivirus may have deleted the system file because your PC was infected by one of the malicious programs – the reasons could be many.
-If it’s a system file that is creating a problem, running the System File Checker might be a good idea.
+Maybe these system files have been corrupted due to malicious infections, and maybe your antivirus may have deleted the system file because your PC was infected by one of the malicious programs – the reasons could be many.
+If a system file is causing the problem, running the System File Checker might be a good idea.

 What does Windows cannot access the specified device, path or file mean?

-It is clear from the error message that you do not have permission to access the file or the location at which the file is placed.
-Hence, this error is majorly caused due to permission issues.
+It is clear from the error message that you do not have permission to access the file or the location where the file is placed.
+Hence, this error is mainly caused by permission issues.
 You may also see this error if your antivirus is blocking the file.

 Windows cannot access the specified device, path or file, You may not have the appropriate permissions to access the item.